What is AER, and how does it work?

 What is compound interest?

 Compound interest is the interest you earn on the value of your original deposit combined with any interest you’ve already received.
 In other words, it’s interest that’s paid on your original balance plus interest.
 It might sound like a riddle, but compounding can be a very effective way to grow your savings over time.
-Not all savings accounts compound interest, so it’s worth checking the details of a savings account before you apply.
+Not all savings accounts offer compound interest, so it’s worth checking the details of a savings account before you apply.

 How often is interest compounded?

 How often interest is compounded depends upon the bank offering the savings account.
-You may see a savings account advertising that ‘interest is calculated daily, compounded annually and available on maturity’.
+You may see a savings account advertising that ‘interest is calculated daily, compounded annually, and available on maturity’.
 This means the bank is checking your balance and accruing interest daily, but it is paying you that interest once a year and making the whole sum available to you at the end of the fixed term.

 Regardless of how frequently interest is compounded, the AER always illustrates what you could earn within a year if interest is compounded annually.

-How to calculate AER
+How to calculate the annual equivalent rate

-You then increase the result to the number of times a year interest is paid.
+You then raise the result to the number of times a year interest is paid.
 Subtract one from that result and you’ll be left with the AER.
 An example of this calculation is explored below.

 How do I work out how much I'll earn from a savings account?